Hyundai i10 hatchback

 - Interior quality poor in places

-- No diesel option
+- No diesel engine available

 "The new Hyundai i10 has what it takes to be the best city car on the market, thanks to stylish looks, a spacious interior and low running costs."

 The Hyundai i10 isn’t quite a household name, but it has enough going for it to be seen as a serious rival to cars like the Skoda Citigo, SEAT Mii and Kia Picanto.
 If short, urban journeys make up a lot of your daily driving routine, you could do a lot worse than one of these.